microbiome/OMA/30_differential_abundance.md

 They are common in experimental studies.
 Generally, they can be classified into 3 groups:

-- Biological confounders, such as age, sex, etc.
+- Biological confounders, such as age and sex

-- Technical confounders produced by data collection, storage, DNA extraction, sequencing process, etc.
+- Technical confounders produced during sample collection, processing and analysis

-- Confounders resulting from experimental models, such as cage effect, sample background, etc.
+- Confounders resulting from experimental models, such as batch effects and sample history

 Controlling for confounders is an important practice to reach an unbiased conclusion.
 To perform causal inference, it is crucial that the method